 • Provide their landlord access to the property under the correct conditions.

-A tenant's responsibility, according to Michigan's housing statute includes:
+Tenant responsibilities, according to Michigan's housing statute includes:

 • Provide the landlord with the required notice before moving out or terminating the lease early.